blualg/m-ovito/doc/manual/reference/pipelines/modifiers/create_isosurface.rst

 The resulting isosurface can optionally be smoothed using a fairing algorithm to even out surface steps resulting from the discrete nature of the voxel grid.
 The :guilabel:`Smoothing level` parameter controls the number of iterations of the smoothing algorithm to perform.
 This post-processing procedure slightly displaces the surface mesh vertices to reduce steps and roughness of the isosurface.
 Mesh smoothing is performed *after* interpolated field values have already been transferred to the surface.
 Therefore, the surface values reflect the original vertex positions before the smoothing procedure.

+**Surface smoothing**

+The resulting isosurface can optionally be smoothed using a fairing algorithm to even out surface steps resulting from the discrete nature of the voxel grid.
+The :guilabel:`Smoothing level` parameter controls the number of iterations of the smoothing algorithm to perform.
+This post-processing procedure slightly displaces the surface mesh vertices to reduce steps and roughness of the isosurface.
+Mesh smoothing is performed *after* interpolated field values have already been transferred to the surface.
+Therefore, the surface values reflect the original vertex positions before the smoothing procedure.

+**Identify volumetric regions** |ovito-pro|

+This option lets the modifier identify individual volumetric regions (below or above the iso-level) and compute their volumes and surface areas.
+See :ref:`particles.modifiers.construct_surface_mesh.regions` for more details.

 .. seealso::

   :py:class:`ovito.modifiers.CreateIsosurfaceModifier` (Python API)